xitrum-framework/xitrum-doc/guide/en/async.rst

   @WEBSOCKET("echo")
   class EchoWebSocketActor extends WebSocketAction {
-    /**
-     * The current action is the one just before switching to this WebSocket actor.
-     * You can extract session data, request headers etc. from it, but do not use
-     * respondText, respondView etc.
-     */
     def execute() {
+      // Here you can extract session data, request headers etc.
+      // but do not use respondText, respondView etc.
+      // To respond, use respondWebSocketXXX like below.

       log.debug("onOpen")

       context.become {